 That being said, it’s always good to have an idea about the kind of thing you’d like to say, how you’d like to come across to others and being able to put your thoughts into words.

-Take a look through some of these example questions and have a think about how you would answer them – we don’t want to put you in a position where you are surprised by anything we ask you.
+Take a look through our 4 fostering assessment questions to prepare for and have a think about how you would answer them – we don’t want to put you in a position where you are surprised by anything we ask you.

 If you’re at panel, you’ll have been asked this fairly often by now, likely at the beginning when you first showed interest in becoming a foster carer, throughout the process with your Assessing Social Worker and now finalising your assessment.
 You’ll be well-versed in your answer and that’s great, panel will want to make sure that you’ve thought about your motives especially this far into the process!